 Ruffles & Ribbons: Fashion Plates from the Time of Marie Antoinette

-New York (February 3, 2026) — Starting April 1, The Frick Collection will present Ruffles & Ribbons: Fashion Plates from the Time of Marie Antoinette in the Cabinet Gallery, displaying twenty-four hand-colored engravings, known as fashion plates, depicting French dress in the late eighteenth century.
+New York (March 2, 2026) — Starting April 1, The Frick Collection will present Ruffles & Ribbons: Fashion Plates from the Time of Marie Antoinette in the Cabinet Gallery, displaying twenty-four hand-colored engravings, known as fashion plates, depicting French dress in the late eighteenth century.
 This marks the Frick’s first gallery presentation drawn entirely from the Frick Art Research Library’s holdings.

-Organized in conjunction with the special exhibition Gainsborough: The Fashion of Portraiture, which opens on February 12, the installation showcases a selection of captivating prints from the Frick Art Research Library’s set of Gallerie des modes et costumes français (1778–87), the largest and most influential fashion plate series of its time.
+Organized by Yifu Liu, the Frick’s 2024–26 Anne L. Poulet Curatorial Fellow, in conjunction with the special exhibition Gainsborough: The Fashion of Portraiture, the installation showcases a selection of captivating prints from the Frick Art Research Library’s set of Gallerie des modes et costumes français (1778–87), the largest and most influential fashion plate series of its time.
 The plates offer rare insights into the world of clothing and accessories during the reign of Louis XVI and Marie Antoinette.
-French designs as captured in the prints also influenced fashion farther afield, as seen in Gainsborough’s contemporaneous portraits of British society figures.
+French designs as captured in the prints were circulated across Europe and its colonies, setting the latest styles, like those seen in Thomas Gainsborough’s contemporaneous portraits of British society figures.

 Created by talented designers and engravers in Paris, Gallerie des modes was a pioneering precursor to modern fashion magazines.
 Visitors will discover detailed representations of diverse ensembles, from fanciful headdresses to voluminous gowns, reflecting the tastes of an increasingly fashion-conscious public.
 While no complete set of Gallerie des modes survives today—many were discarded when fashions changed, and others may have been destroyed during the French Revolution due to their ties to the ancien régime—the Frick Art Research Library houses an exceptional collection of 370 original prints, a gift of Melinda Martin Sullivan in 2016.
-Many other extant sets of the plates are bound, unlike the loose-leaf set at the Frick Art Research Library, making this display a rare opportunity for visitors to discover an array of these prints in a museum setting.
+Many other extant sets of the plates are bound, unlike the library’s loose-leaf set, making this display a rare opportunity for visitors to discover an array of these prints in a museum setting.

-Ruffles & Ribbons: Fashion Plates from the Time of Marie Antoinette is organized by Yifu Liu, the Frick’s 2024–26 Anne L. Poulet Curatorial Fellow, and will be accompanied by an illustrated catalogue.
+Ruffles & Ribbons: Fashion Plates from the Time of Marie Antoinette showcases a selection of works from a gift by Melinda Martin Sullivan.
 This exhibition is made possible by The Gilbert & Ildiko Butler Family Foundation, Inc.; Michael and Jane Horvitz; The Helen Clay Frick Foundation; the Mellon Foundation; Brook and Melissa Dane; and The Eden Arts Foundation.

 ACCOMPANYING PUBLICATION